Symptoms Of Loose Battery Cables

 • Etc.

-Operating any electrical devices while your engine is not running is generally not recommended.
-It has the potential to harm your battery and cause premature wear.
+Operating any electrical devices while your engine is not running is generally not advised.
+It has the potential to damage your battery and cause premature decay.

-In these circumstances, though, it’s worth testing with the engine off.
+In these circumstances, though, it’s worth experimenting with the engine off.
 That way, the appliance is only drawing from the battery.
-Thus, you can see if the battery’s output is lower than usual.
+Thus, you can see if the battery’s output is lower than normal.

 Test the headlights since it’s simple to see if they’re low on power.
 They will shine less intensely than usual if so.